Pomax/are-we-flying/docs/index.md

 export function showWaypointModal(server, waypoint) {
   const { id, alt, lat, long, active, completed } = waypoint;

-  // Previously we use `fetch` to template HTML into our page,
+  // Previously we used `fetch` to template HTML into our page,
-  // but since we're adding and deleting this one, let's use
+  // but since we're not just permanently adding this modal and
-  // a template string instead:
+  // instead want to remove it from the page when we're done,
-  const modal = document.createElement(`div`);
+  // let's use a template string instead: const modal = document.createElement(`div`);
   modal.close = () => modal.remove();
   modal.classList.add(`modal`);